josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 23.1.
 Register and Access the Online Test Bank

-### Registering Your Book for Online Access
+* *To access online test bank, go to www.wiley.com/go/sybextestprep and follow these steps:*
-* Go to www.wiley.com/go/sybextestprep and select your book from the list.
+  * Click "here to register" and select your book from the list
-* Complete registration information and answer security verification to receive a pin code.
+  * Complete registration information and answer security verification for book ownership
-* Enter the pin code on the test bank site to activate it.

-### Creating an Account and Accessing the Test Bank

-* Create an account or log in with existing credentials.
-* Find your book in the test bank and click "Register or Login".
-* Activate PIN and refresh page if needed.
+* Enter pin code received via email, then login or create a new account
+* You will be redirected to test bank site with your book listed on top of page

 ---